h5py/h5py/docs/high/dataset.rst

 filter number to :meth:`Group.create_dataset` as the ``compression`` parameter.
 The ``compression_opts`` parameter will then be passed to this filter.

+Files using custom filter IDs may require native filter plugins to decode the data.
+Applications handling untrusted HDF5 files should only enable filter plugins from trusted locations.

 .. seealso::

    `hdf5plugin <https://pypi.org/project/hdf5plugin/>`_